 Piccata is an Italian word that means “annoyed,” but when used in reference to food, it means “sliced, sautéed, and served in a sauce containing lemon, butter, and spices”.
 Traditionally, piccata dishes are made with breaded meat that is fried in butter or oil.
 The pan drippings are then combined with lemon juice, white wine, and stock.
 Shallots, garlic, capers, and chopped parsley can be added.

 When eating out at vegan restaurants, if there’s something picatta on the menu, it’s usually first choice.
 Blossom in New York City is famous for their seitan piccata, and it definitely lives up the hype.
 I’ve often ordered seitan scallopini from restaurants too, because it seems very piccata-like.
 I was curious, so I looked it to see the difference.
 “Scallopini” refers to the thin cut of meat (or seitan), while piccata refers to the cooking method or the sauce.

 This Tempeh Piccata recipe is actually rather easy to make.
-You just cut the tempeh, dredge it through flour, cook it, and then make the sauce with lemon juice and white wine.
+You just cut the tempeh, dredge it through flour, cook it in a pan until it's golden brown.
+Then you make the sauce with shallots, garlic, capers, lemon juice, and white wine.
 I love it because it’s easy enough to make on a weeknight, but it’s fancy enough for date night or a dinner party.